The Bay Area Country Dance Society Website

 English Country Dances

 If you've ever been to a Renaissance Pleasure Faire or seen one of the film or TV adaptations of Jane Austen's works, you've probably seen English country dance.
 English country dances are social dances that range from the elegant and graceful to the raucous and exuberant.
 We're proud to feature some of the nation's finest dance leaders and musicians at our dances.
-English country dances can be found in:
+English country dances can be found in these communities:

 If you must send us some spam, please send it here.